Skip to main content

 Observables

-The observable system provides reactive state management with automatic synchronization across client and server boundaries.
+The observable system provides reactive state management with automatic synchronization across client, server, and web boundaries.

 Architecture Overview

-The observable system synchronizes state between server and client using FiveM's emitNet/onNet events.
+The observable system synchronizes state between server, client, and web using FiveM's emitNet/onNet events and NUI callbacks.

 Ownership Model